Not a Member?

-Assess for advanced arteriosclerosis, symptomatic CV disease (structural/rhythm abnormalities, coronary artery disease, recent MI), moderate to severe HTN, hyperthyroidism, hypersensitivity or idiosyncrasy to sympathomimetic amines, glaucoma, agitation, history of drug abuse, psychiatric history (eg, family history of suicide, bipolar disorder, depression), history of seizure, tics or Tourette's syndrome, hepatic/renal dysfunction, pregnancy/nursing status, and possible drug interactions.
+Assess for advanced arteriosclerosis, symptomatic CV disease (structural/rhythm abnormalities, CAD, recent MI), moderate to severe HTN, hyperthyroidism, hypersensitivity or idiosyncrasy to sympathomimetic amines, glaucoma, agitation, history of drug abuse, psychiatric history (eg, family history of suicide, bipolar disorder, depression), history of seizure, tics or Tourette's syndrome, hepatic/renal dysfunction, pregnancy/nursing status, and possible drug interactions.

 Monitor for CV abnormalities, exacerbations of behavior disturbances and thought disorder, psychotic or manic symptoms, aggressive behavior, hostility, seizures, visual disturbances, exacerbation of motor and phonic tics and Tourette's syndrome, and other adverse reactions.
 Monitor BP and HR.
 Monitor height and weight in children.
 Observe carefully for signs and symptoms of peripheral vasculopathy (eg, digital changes); further clinical evaluation (eg, rheumatology referral) may be appropriate for certain patients.

 Inform about benefits and risks of treatment, appropriate use, and about the potential for abuse/dependence.
-Advise about serious CV risks (eg, sudden death, MI, stroke, HTN).
+Advise about serious CV risks.
 Inform that treatment-emergent psychotic or manic symptoms may occur.
 Inform about the risk of peripheral vasculopathy, including Raynaud's phenomenon; instruct to report to physician any new numbness, pain, skin color change, or sensitivity to temperature in fingers or toes, and to call physician immediately if any signs of unexplained wounds appear on fingers or toes while on therapy.
 Instruct parents or guardians of pediatric patients to monitor growth and weight during treatment.
 Advise to notify physician if pregnant or planning to become pregnant.
 Advise to avoid breastfeeding.
 Advise to use caution when engaging in potentially hazardous activities (eg, operating machinery or vehicles).

 Administration: Oral route.
 Give upon awakening; avoid pm doses due to potential for insomnia.
 Take with or without food.
 Take caps whole or sprinkle entire contents on applesauce.
 Consume sprinkled applesauce immediately without chewing the sprinkled beads.
 Do not divide the dose of a single cap or take anything <1 cap/day.
 Storage: 25°C (77°F); excursions permitted to 15-30°C (59-86°F).